TezDevContainers/smartpy-dc/README.md

 ### Permissions and pop-ups

 Throughout this guide you may encounter pop-ups or detours asking you to grant permission for particular activities such as opening VS Code from the browser, installing extentions and authorising github access.
-These haven't been detailed in the guide as they differ between operating systems and your security settings.
-However, these are expected and you will have to provide appropriate access to complete the setup.
+These haven't been detailed in the guide as they will differ between users.
+However, these are expected and you will have to grant appropriate access to complete the guide.

-## How to create a codespace
+## How to create a Codespace

 1. Create an account at github.com
 2. Navigate to https://github.com/grum-tez/smartPyDC (this very page)